UWIT-IAM/uw-husky-directory/README.md

 - Docker, with a running docker daemon
 - Python, preferably 3+, to install poetry (if not already installed)
+- Python 3.8, somewhere on your system, so that poetry can link your virtualenv to the right python binary for the application.

 ## Bootstrapping